 Making the bed was quite straightforward.
 My mattress is only 7 1/2 inches thick so the fitted sheet was a bit loose.
 You could add a couple of inches and the bottom sheet would probably fit a bit better.
 I’m fine with it though.

 As for comfort, I am stunned by how soft and heavenly these sheets are.
 I actually look forward to going to bed at night since buying them, and if it’s a weekend, I love to lounge in bed late into the morning with my coffee and a book.
-My only concern is the thickness will only be appropriate for the winter months; I’m afraid come summer, these will have to be packed away.
+My only concern is the thickness will only be appropriate for the winter months in southern California; I’m afraid come summer, these will have to be packed away.
 The top sheet almost feels like an extremely light blanket.

 The only not so great aspect of these sheets is that they wrinkle really easily.
 Look at them on my bed for a realistic assessment.
-Personally, I don’t mind a rumpled look, but if that’s going to bug you, then you’ll have to either iron these or steam them.
+Personally, I don’t mind a sexy, rumpled look, but if that’s going to bug you, then you’ll have to either iron these or steam them.
 I’m not full of laundry tricks, so perhaps I’m just not using the right technique or product, but even when I take these straight out of the dryer, they aren’t smooth.

 All in all, I love these sheets and if you don’t mind the labor of steaming or ironing, these are a guaranteed guest pleaser.
 I predict that you’ll get guests commenting right away, even leaving glowing reviews on how heavenly the bed is.